‘Bold & The Beautiful’ Daily Spoilers: Hope Erupts At Steffy, Finn Takes His Anger Out On Liam

 Tuesday, January 12 – Zoe Sees Red

-Steffy tells Finn that she and Liam slept together.
+Steffy tells Finn she and Liam slept together.
 The Bold and the Beautiful spoilers predict that he won’t take the news well.
 After all, the doctor was falling hard for her and, as seen in the tweet below, recently said that Steffy’s place felt like home to him.

 Liam pleads with Hope to forgive him for betraying their wedding vows.
 How can Hope forgive him if his ex-wife could be carrying his child?